Double Entry Accounting for Developers

 Note

 I found the core explanation of double entry accounting to be confusing.
-After some time I distilled it down to the following:
+After some time I distilled it down to the following.
+This is just one way of implementing a working double entry accounting system.

 1. Each account has a ‘type’ (asset, liability, income, expense, equity).